erri120/lotus/README.md

 ### NPC Retextures

+There are a ton of NPC retextures that come in different sizes: some overhaul dozens of NPCs and some only change a handful or less.
+The latter should of course overwrite the former.
+For this reason I have split this section into [Major](#npc-retextures-major) and [Minor](#npc-retextures-minor) subsections.

+#### NPC Retextures (Major)

 The start makes [Superior Lore-Friendly Hair](https://www.nexusmods.com/skyrim/mods/36510).
-It's a small but highly effective mod.
+It's a small but highly effective mod that changes the base hair texture.
+Next up is [Ethereal Elven Overhaul](https://www.nexusmods.com/skyrim/mods/24273) converted to SSE.

+The biggest mod that overhauls all Skyrim's Characters is [Diversity](https://www.nexusmods.com/skyrimspecialedition/mods/5291) which serves as a great baseline.
+[The Men of Winter](https://www.nexusmods.com/skyrimspecialedition/mods/10902) is kinda the only male NPC retexture I like and I'm not so versed in the male part than I am in the female one...

+Anyway, you can't talk about NPC retextures without mentioning the Bijin and Pandorable series.
+In my case I let the Pandeorable series load after the Bijin one.
+This includes Bijin [Wives](https://www.nexusmods.com/skyrimspecialedition/mods/11247), [NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/11287) [Warmaidens](https://www.nexusmods.com/skyrimspecialedition/mods/1825), Pandorable's [NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/19012) - [Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/30680) and [Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/24135).

+#### NPC Retextures (Minor)

  I love the work of [Pandorable](https://www.nexusmods.com/skyrimspecialedition/users/41216925) and used [Pandorable's NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/19012), [Pandorable's NPCs - Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/30680) and [Pandorable's NPCs - Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/24135) as my goto NPC retextures.

 The Bijin lineup with [Bijin Wives](https://www.nexusmods.com/skyrimspecialedition/mods/11247), [Bijin NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/11287) and [Bijin Warmaidens](https://www.nexusmods.com/skyrimspecialedition/mods/1825) fills the gaps that Pandorable's mods leave.